 When trying to overcome addiction, it’s better to think of recovery as a journey instead of a set destination.
 It takes more than a few addiction therapy sessions to overcome years of substance abuse and addictive behaviors.
-However, after clients complete the first level of rehab treatment at Crest View Recovery Center in Asheville, North Carolina, we recommend our intensive outpatient program for ongoing care.
+However, after clients complete the first level of rehab treatment at Crest View Recovery Center in Asheville, NC, we recommend our IOP program for ongoing care.

 Here at Crest View, we help you resolve past trauma, co-occurring disorders, and other issues that could be affecting the reason(s) that you abuse substances and the problem(s) that stop you from maintaining your sobriety.